Positive Behavior Supports

 The Rule 40 Advisory Committee has finalized their recommendations on best practices and the modernization of Rule 40.
 This document includes the history of the Committee and its charge in relation to the Jensen Settlement Agreement, and the principles that will be applied to programs and services licensed or certified by the Department of Human Services.

 D. On February 6, 2013, Michael Mayer visited the Minnesota Governor's Council on Developmental Disabilities and was interviewed.
-Mike Mayer is a senior partner of Community Resource Alliance.
-He is also the clinical director of the ACT Process in the state of Illinois.
+Mike Mayer was a senior partner of Community Resource Alliance and clinical director of the ACT Process in the State of Illinois.
+The video interview was conducted February 6, 2013.

 E. Dr. Mayer provided his own list of resources including free training that is available online: